kubeflow/website/content/en/docs/components/katib/overview.md

 optimize hyperparameters for large models of any size.

-In addition to that, Katib can orchestrate workflows such as Argo Workflows and Tekton Pipelines for more advanced optimization task.
+In addition to that, Katib can orchestrate workflows such as Argo Workflows and Tekton Pipelines for more advanced optimization use-cases.

 - **Katib is extensible and portable.**

-Katib orchestrate Kubernetes containers to [perform hyperparameter tuning job](/docs/components/katib/reference/archiecture), which allows to use Katib with any ML training framework.
+Katib runs Kubernetes containers to [perform hyperparameter tuning job](/docs/components/katib/reference/architecture), which allows to use Katib with any ML training framework.

 Users can even use Katib to optimize non-ML tasks as long as optimization metrics can be collected.

-- **Katib has rich support of optimization algorithm.**
+- **Katib has rich support of optimization algorithms.**

 Katib is integrated with many optimization frameworks such as [Hyperopt](https://hyperopt.github.io/hyperopt/) and [Optuna](https://optuna.org/) which implements most of the state of the art optimization algorithms.